tren03/logster/README.md

 the log "size of one entry" indicates that the consumer process is running and preparing the data to upload

-1 request = 59 Bytes
+1 request = 59 Bytes, Therefore ->
 100000 request = 5900000 Bytes

 ## High Level Design